privacyguides/privacyguides.org/docs/about/privacy-policy.md

 The privacy of our website visitors is important to us, so we do not track any individual people.
 As a visitor to our website:

 - No personal information is collected
-- No information such as cookies is stored in the browser
+- No information such as cookies are stored in the browser
 - No information is shared with, sent to or sold to third-parties
 - No information is shared with advertising companies
 - No information is mined and harvested for personal and behavioral trends